 Alpaca Health

-If you cannot find what you are looking for in this page, I would really appreciate a note to tell me so that I can write on the subject for you and future visitors.
+If you cannot find what you are looking for on this page, I would really appreciate a note to tell me so that I can write on the subject for you and future visitors.
+Worms and other parasites affecting alpacas are now found on this page and given the importance to alpacas, Facial Eczema has its own page.

-Health and Illness.
+Health and Illness

 With appropriate care, alpacas maintain very good health.
-As with all livestock, occasional health issues are found and this page may help the reader to recognise these.
+As with all livestock, occasional health issues are found, and this page may help the reader to recognise these.

-Please note: this information is provided only as a guide to the commoner illnesses in alpacas.
+This information is provided only as a guide to the commoner illnesses in alpacas.
 If an owner cannot quickly determine the cause of any abnormal symptoms or behaviour by an animal, veterinary assistance must be sought.
 Nothing provided here is a substitute for veterinary consultation.

 It is very important that alpaca owners know the normal behaviours of each of their animals.
 Alpacas are stoic, meaning that they will try to hide the symptoms of any injury or illness.
 Knowing what is normal makes diagnosis of illness or injury far easier.
-Sudden and rapid weight loss is often indicative of health issues so condition scoring or weighing your alpacas on a regular basis is valuable.
-Moreover, visual clues such as lack of energy, spending more time recumbent and reluctance to stand can indicate illness.
+Sudden and rapid weight loss is often indicative of health issues, so condition scoring or weighing your alpacas on a regular basis is valuable.
+Moreover, visual clues such as lack of energy, spending more time recumbent, and reluctance to stand can indicate illness.

 Notable in the treatment of alpacas is that very few (if any) drugs are approved for use in camelids by any national medicines regulatory body.
 Although a range of safe and effective drugs has now been established for use in alpacas, they are used "off label", that is, not specifically tested on them.
 Vets tend to approximate alpaca dosage rates based on those for sheep.

-Following are some of the commoner and relevant conditions affecting alpacas in New Zealand.
+Following are some of the commoner and relevant conditions affecting alpacas in New Zealand:

 • Poisonous Plants